Johannes Sasongko’s blog

 Despite being not horrible in terms of readability, mdoc is still just a roff extension and you still sometimes need to deal with oddities stemming from the roff syntax.

-The \& dummy escape sequence is one such oddity that you may find in two instances:
+The \& dummy escape sequence is one such oddity that you may find in several instances:

 Other escape sequences often encountered: